Glossary

 • ROAS - the revenue-to-spend ratio that break-even ROAS sets a minimum threshold for.

-• profit on ad spend - the bottom-line cousin that accounts for costs beyond gross margin.
+• profit on ad spend - the bottom-line cousin that accounts for costs beyond gross margin and always breaks even at 1.0.

 • marginal ROAS - the return on the next pound, which determines where scaling crosses below break-even.